amcginlay/eks-demos/doc/10-deploy-to-k8s/README.md

 You will preserve this baseline version on disk and, for now, use [`sed`](https://en.wikipedia.org/wiki/Sed) to dynamically resolve the `{{ .Values }}` settings.
 [tee](https://en.wikipedia.org/wiki/Tee_(command)) dumps this to the terminal so you get a chance to observe the result which get forwarded to `kubectl apply`.
-The reason behind this approach and choice of syntax will become evident as we progress through the demos.
+The reason behind this approach and choice of syntax will become evident as you progress through the demos.
 Initially, you want `version` **1.0** of your app to be packaged into a deployment suffixed with the `color` **blue**.
 ```bash
 cat ~/environment/echo-frontend/templates/echo-frontend-deployment.yaml | \